GioBonvi/GoogleContactsEventsNotifier/README.md

 Google Contacts Events Notifier is an open source project: if you want to know how to contribute please read the [CONTRIBUTING][Contributing file] file.

-If you just want to contribute with a translation then the [translation guide] [Translation guide] might be a better place where to start.
+If you just want to contribute with a translation then the [translation guide][Translation guide] might be a better place to start.

 ## License